MihaiAC/electron-goal-tracker/README.md

 15. Solve all remaining TODOs.
 16. QA the application on small screens + make layout responsive.
 17. Test the application - not comprehensively, but a few sanity checks.
+18. Add different bar styles (visually).

 Current bugs:

 - Can drag a progress bar outside the window and it creates a horizontal scroll bar to the right -> need to prevent that;
 - Pressing cancel when adding a bar keeps the bar - only cancels the details customization; it should remove the bar too;
+- Need to suppress the scroll bar when it would appear - both horizontal and vertical;

+Current styling issues:

+1. Color repeats itself in index.css.
+Should switch to themes - there was a proper way to do this in Tailwind 4.
+2. Confetti should not stop so abruptly - should be easy to fix.